Advanced piece settings in call creation

 • Art or Booth: Unchecked

 Result: Artists submit one entry with multiple sculptures, each sculpture can have 3 additional views (front, back, side).
+File size automatically limited to 50 MB.

 Art Fair (Booth Applications)